barrabinfc/vical2021/web/src/pages/garden/complexity/introduction to complexity.md

 ---
+schema: article
+status: draft
+published: true
+layout: ../../../layouts/Post/Post.astro
 title: Introduction to complexity
-layout: ../../../layouts/Post/Post.astro
+subtitle: Introduction to complexity - Personal notes over Santa Fe Course
+description: Personal notes about complexity course of Santa Fe institute
 tags:
   - personal-notes
   - santa-fe institute
-description: Personal notes about complexity course of Santa Fe institute
-schema: article
-status: draft
 publishedAt: 2021-10-02
-published: true
 ---

 What is complexity?
 The term is incredibly hard to describe, but we can start